Cognigy/Documentation/docs/en/docs/webchat/v3/configuration.md

 | Rating Submit Button Text          | This setting allows you to set the text that appears on the button users click to submit their chat ratings and feedback.
 The default text is "Send feedback".                                                                                                                             |
 | Rating Submitted Event Banner Text | This setting enables you to customize the text that appears in a banner once a user has successfully submitted their rating and feedback.
 The default message is "Your feedback was submitted", providing users a clear confirmation that their input has been received.                   |

-### Footer
+#### Footer

-The Footer settings offer a customizable footer section to the chat interface. can set a custom title for the footer, specify a URL for redirection upon clicking, and add up to 2 title-URL pairs for additional content..
+The Footer settings offer a customizable footer section to the chat interface.
+You can set a custom title for the footer, specify a URL for redirection upon clicking, and add up to 2 title-URL pairs for additional content.

 | Parameter     | Description                                                                                                                                                                                                                                             |
 |---------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|